danialzv2/Streaming-Service-AI-Chatbot/README.md

 - A custom prompt for rewriting, friendliness, Bahasa Malaysia output, and structured formatting
 - Basic security guardrails

+Project Directory
+- /src - containing:
+    - /rag - Python code for the RAG pipeline using LangChain, including vector database construction and model deployment
+    - /api - FastAPI service for deploying the RAG model
+- /rag_docs - Text documents used to populate the vector database
+- /vector_store - Stored vector database files (index.faiss and index.pkl)
+- app.py - Streamlit application for demo web deployment
+- index.html, style.css, app.js - Files for the production web frontend
+- requirements.txt - List of project dependencies to be installed

 **1. Project Overview**

 The RAG workflow using Langchain: